BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Experimental Details

 We applied the same processing to our Insects-1M validation dataset, grouping any order with fewer than 500 instances into an Other category.
 After this adjustment, the dataset includes a total of 39 orders.
 Across the dataset, the largest number of instances is found in the Spiders (Araneae) order, with 87,836 images.
 The dataset remains highly imbalanced, with some orders containing very few instances; for example, Opilioacarida has only six images.

-\subsection{Implementation Setup}
+\subsection{\x{Implementation Setup}}

-All computational experiments were executed on a workstation configured with an AMD Ryzen 5 5600X six-core central processing unit (CPU) and 16 GB of system memory.
-Graphical and parallel processing tasks were supported by a ZOTAC GAMING GeForce RTX 3060 Twin Edge OC graphics processing unit (GPU) equipped with 12 GB of video memory (VRAM).
-The development environment employed was PyCharm 2025.2, with the implementation carried out in Python 3.13.2.
-GPU-accelerated computations utilized the NVIDIA CUDA Toolkit 12.8.0 in combination with cuDNN 9.10.2.
+\x{All computational experiments are executed on a workstation configured with an AMD Ryzen 5 5600X six-core central processing unit (CPU) and 16 GB of system memory.
+Graphical and parallel processing tasks are supported by a ZOTAC GAMING GeForce RTX 3060 Twin Edge OC graphics processing unit (GPU) equipped with 12 GB of video memory (VRAM).
+The development environment employed is PyCharm 2025.2, with the implementation carried out in Python 3.13.2.
+GPU-accelerated computations utilize the NVIDIA CUDA Toolkit 12.8.0 in combination with cuDNN 9.10.2.}